 2018 HVS Performance Report: Spa Department

-By Rodney G. Clough, Senior Managing Director at HVS and Mia A. Mackman, President and Owner at Mackman ES
+By Rodney G. Clough, Senior Managing Director at HVS and Mia Mackman, Managing Director HVS and Principal Spa and Wellness Consulting

 On average, spa and wellness departments run profitably and can contribute significantly to a hotel's bottom line.
 This report is the first annual performance report published by HVS that will track and monitor spa department performance and profitability.
 The data presented reflect spa operating-statement averages and data points from 2017 through the third quarter of 2018.